 “The Lord created us in His image and likeness, and we are the image of the Lord, and He does good and all of us have this commandment at heart: do good and do not do evil.
 All of us.
 ‘But, Father, this is not Catholic!
 He cannot do good.’
 Yes, he can… “The Lord has redeemed all of us, all of us, with the Blood of Christ: all of us, not just Catholics.
 Everyone!
 ‘Father, the atheists?’
 Even the atheists.
 Everyone!”..
 We must meet one another doing good.
 ‘But I don’t believe, Father, I am an atheist!’
 But do good: we will meet one another there.”

-Probably for now you can see the contrasting thoughts in Jesus’ words with how Pope Francis uses it.
+Probably for now you can see the contrasting thoughts in Jesus’ words with how Pope Francis had used it.

 The man who casted out demons in Jesus’ name, although did not belong to Jesus’ group, was a believer.
 The atheist, who of course can also do good, is not a believer.
 See the difference?